Animal (Kesha album): Commercial performance

 In the United States, Animal debuted at number one on the Billboard 200 on the week of January 23, 2010, with sales of 152,000 copies (setting a record for digital sales of a number one album, at 76%).
 With "Tik Tok" occupying the top spot on the Billboard Hot 100 at the same time, Kesha became the first act to achieve this feat since 2008 when Spirit and "Bleeding Love" by Leona Lewis simultaneously held the pole positions.
 At the end of 2010, the album peaked at number 20 on Billboards year-end chart.
 Animal became the tenth best-selling album in the United States of 2010, selling 1.14 million copies that year.
 By 2016, the album has since sold 1.47 million pure copies in the country alone.
-In 2024, the album received a 4× Platinum certification by the Recording Industry Association of America (RIAA) for sales of 4 million album-equivalent units.
+As of September 2024, the album has since received a 4× Platinum certification by the Recording Industry Association of America (RIAA) for sales in recognition of 4 million album-equivalent units.

 In Canada, the album debuted at number one on the Canadian Albums Chart with sales of 16,000 copies, later going on to become the biggest-selling digital album in the country.
 On the Canadian album year-end chart the album peaked at number 12.
 In May 2011, the album was certified double platinum by the Canadian Recording Industry Association (CRIA) for shipment of 160,000 units.
 The album was released a month later in the United Kingdom and debuted at number eight on the UK Albums Chart with first week sales of 18,723 copies.

 In Australia, the album debuted at number four, where it stayed consecutively for two weeks before falling to the number five position.
 On the Australian 2010 year-end chart, the album peaked at number 11.
 The album has since been certified double platinum by the Australian Recording Industry Association (ARIA) for sales of 140,000 copies.
-Animal was released on January 11, 2010 in New Zealand, and had debuted at its peak position of number six on the RMNZ chart.
+Animal was released on January 11, 2010, in New Zealand, and had debuted at its peak position of number six on the RMNZ chart.
 Following the release of Cannibal, the album later re-entered the RMNZ chart at 34 as its reissue Animal + Cannibal, on the date issued November 29, 2010, spending a total of 31 non-consecutive weeks on the chart.
 The album also appeared on the New Zealand 2010 top 50 albums year-end chart, ranking at number 30.
-As of 2021, Animal has since been certified double platinum by the Recording Industry Association of New Zealand (RMNZ) for sales of 30,000 units.
-According to the International Federation of the Phonographic Industry (IFPI), Animal was the seventeenth best-selling album globally of 2010.
+As of April 2026, Animal has since received a triple platinum certification in the country by Recorded Music NZ (RMNZ), for sales of 45,000 units.